Skip to main content

 Modules

 In Egern, modules are preset configuration snippets that allow users to conveniently enable or disable a specific set of network processing rules.
-Modules cover a wide range of functionality and can include rules, URL rewrites, header rewrites, body rewrites, Map Local, scripts, MITM, HTTP captures, and panels.
+Modules cover a wide range of functionality and can include rules, URL rewrites, header rewrites, body rewrites, Map Local, scripts, MITM, HTTP captures, and widgets.
 When a module is enabled, its configuration is merged into Egern's main configuration.

 Module Reference Configuration